Esri/cedar/site/source/pages/api/json/specification-json.md

 ## Inputs
 The inputs array specifies the parameters required by the template, in order to generate a complete vega specification.
 The `dataset.mappings` hash must contain entries for all the `required:true` inputs.
+Inputs with `required:false` can provide a default value.

 ### Inputs Example
 ```
 {
   "inputs": [
     {"name": "count", "type": ["numeric","string"], "required": true},
-    {"name": "group", "type": ["string"], "required": false}
+    {"name": "group", "type": ["string"], "required": false},
+    {"name": "color", "type":["string"], "required":false, "default":"steelblue"}
   ]
 }
 ```